 - Played by: Trin Miller

-- Barred from the Afterlife: She never had a successful brain scan and therefore was not preserved on the ARK.
+- Barred from the Afterlife: Due to technical problems and a seizure in the scan room, she never had a successful brain scan and therefore was not preserved on the ARK.
 However, the ending of Transmissions makes this ambiguous.

-- Determinator: In Transmissions, she is operating mostly on survival-mode auto-pilot, less because she hopes there will be a happy ending, and more because it goes against her character to give up.
+- Determinator: During the events at Lambda, she is operating mostly on survival-mode auto-pilot, less because she hopes there will be a happy ending, and more because it goes against her nature to completely give up.

 - Doomed by Canon: By virtue of the fact that Simon is walking around in her corpse.